Filling Knot Holes With Polyurethane

 Post filling, and as we mentioned above, scraping away the excess filler you’ve chosen and sanding to smoothness is all that is needed.
 A colored epoxy, a black one, for instance, will make a more professional appearance for your project.

-The knot will not be hidden, of course, not like paint will cover it.
+Of course, the knot or crack will not be hidden like paint will cover it.
 A primer like Bin or Kilz over the knot will then take the colored paint well, and the knot will be hidden if the knot hole itself has been filled with something.

 If you’ve chosen the DIY solution of sawdust and poly, a little stain for the sawdust will help blend the filler in with the color of the stain you’ve chosen for your project.
 Again, this will give a more professional look, although some will argue that choosing a piece of wood with a knot hole in it might not make a good impression.